-PSYC 6011/PS64G - Communication and Persuasion (3 Credits)
+PSYC6011 - Communication and Persuasion (3 Credits) (currently taught by Dr. Gillian Mason)

 Communication and persuasion are used by Applied Psychologists to change problematic social, cultural, and personal attitudes, beliefs and behaviours.
-This course is designed to explore the basic and effective persuasion tactics that may be used to change human behaviour.
-It explores issues related to influence from a scientific and psychological perspective including persuasion, compliance, propaganda, and mind control - and and how these same influences may be counteracted.
-Techniques used by masters of communication, such as commercial advertisers, experienced social action activists, and the political elite, will also be explored.
+This course is designed to explore the basic and effective persuasion tactics that may be used to change human attitudes and behaviour.
+It is designed to explore aspects of communication and persuasion as an area of applied social psychology.
+Techniques used by masters of communication such as commercial advertisers and public health campaigns, will also be explored.